gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Allow a `Binary` to be attached to a publication.
 - Update publication so that a binary's include, link and runtime files are published.

-## Introduce native functional source sets
+## Story: Introduce native functional source sets

 This story reworks the existing C++ source set concepts to reuse the concept of a *functional* source set from the new JVM language DSL.
 This will allow a binary to be built from more than one language, and later stories will build on this to add support for specific languages.